 With hyper masculinity back in vogue the 1970s was awash with herbaceous, barber-shoppy fougère fragrances (fougère means “fern” in French).
 Paco Rabanne Pour Homme, launched in 1973, helped modernise the category, blending herbaceous notes of rosemary and sage with geranium, clove, oak moss and tobacco.
-Though it smells dated to modern noses, it’s an undisputed classic crying out for hipster rediscovery.
+Though it smells dated to modern noses, it’s an undisputed classic crying out for rediscovery.

 Givenchy Gentleman also launched in the middle of the decade and remains one of the best patchouli-based fragrances there is – few modern perfumes can match its muscular, sexy-as-hell earthiness.